 Self Head-Restraining Platform

-Enables high-throughput operant behavior under voluntary head fixation.
+Enables high-throughput operant behavior and neurophysiology under voluntary head fixation.

 - Mice learn voluntary head fixation in as little as two weeks, saving you time to focus on your science.